 The requirements in clause 9.3C.4, 9.3C.5, 9.3C.8 and 9.3C.9 do not apply if the MG is fully overlapping with the serving cell SSB occasions, and the serving cell SSB is with a 160 ms periodicity.

+If more than one SMTC periodicities are configured for an inter-frequency carrier, the SMTC periodicity in the requirement in clause 9.3C is the one used by the cell being identified.